salmon11062006/Salmon-RPG/README.md

 Installation

 1. Clone the Repository

-2. Install the required dependencies:
+2. Install the required dependencies
 + pip install pygame pygame-widgets pytmx

 3. Run the game

 How to play the game: